takifouhal/swain_cli/docs/RELEASING.md

 ## Quick reference
 - **Version bump locations**: `pyproject.toml`, `swaggen/__init__.py`, and anywhere else the version is surfaced to users.
-- **Cached assets**: Update embedded JRE checksums in `swaggen/cli.py` when new archives are produced.
+- **Cached assets**: Update embedded JRE checksums and the `ASSET_BASE` constant in `swaggen/cli.py` whenever you move the downloads to a new release tag.
 - **Release workflows**: `release.yml` handles JRE builds, distribution publishing, and optional PyInstaller binaries; `ci.yml` exercises pytest across platforms and Python 3.8/3.11.

 ## 1. Pre-release checklist